jockchou/TinyMVC/README.md

 # TinyMVC
-A very small php mvc framework
+TinyMVC is a small php mvc framework